Organizational structure of Jehovah's Witnesses: Children

 When accompanied by adults, children of baptized Witnesses may participate in organized preaching without formally qualifying.
 However, only those recognized as publishers are counted in the denomination's official membership statistics.
-Children of Witness parents may be asked to participate in demonstrations at congregation meetings and assemblies, or as models and actors in materials published by the Watch Tower Society.
+Children of Witness parents may be asked to participate in demonstrations at congregation meetings and assemblies or as models and actors in materials published by the Watch Tower Society.

 Unbaptized publishers

 Unbaptized publishers are persons who are not yet baptized, but who have requested and been granted approval to join in the congregation's formal ministry.
-They must demonstrate a basic knowledge of Jehovah's Witnesses' doctrines to the elders, state their desire to be a Jehovah's Witness, and conform to the organization's moral standards.
+They must demonstrate a basic knowledge of Jehovah's Witnesses' doctrines to the elders, state their desire to be a Jehovah's Witness and conform to the organization's moral standards.
 To qualify as an unbaptized publisher, an individual must already be "an active associate of Jehovah's Witnesses", regularly attending congregation meetings.

 Prior to 1988, unbaptized publishers were referred to as "approved associates", "unbaptized associates" or "regularly associating".
 The terms were discontinued on the basis that meeting attendance on its own does not constitute approval of or commitment to the faith.

 Students

 The term Bible student, sometimes informally referred to as a "Bible study", is generally used by Witnesses to refer to an individual who takes part in their religious study program.
 The purpose of the Bible study program is for the student to become baptized as a Jehovah's Witness.

 Students usually have their study with the same Witness for the duration of the study program, often being the member who first encounters them while preaching.
 Interested individuals initially contacted by a member of the opposite sex are typically assigned a study conductor of their own gender.
-A student typically meets with his or her study conductor once each week at the student's home or other suitable location.
+A student typically meets with his or her study conductor once each week at the student's home or other suitable location, or via videoconferencing.
 The study program involves consideration of a Bible-based publication that addresses Jehovah's Witnesses' core beliefs.

 Each paragraph is read aloud by the conductor or student, and the student answers pre-printed questions from the material in the paragraph.
 Students are encouraged to look up cited scriptures in the Bible and include them in their responses.
 Each Bible study is typically conducted with an individual or family, though in some cases many people may take part.
 Students are invited to attend and even comment at congregation meetings.
 Students may also attend reading-improvement or literacy classes in congregations where these additional courses are held.